 SATCOM (satellite communications) is commonly used to provide large military drones with connectivity that is available almost anywhere on the planet, with close to 100% uptime.
 However, this will not be viable for most commercial delivery drones, as SATCOM terminals are relatively bulky and unlikely to fit the drone’s SWaP (size, weight, and power) budget.
 SATCOM services also come with expensive subscription costs that will eat into commercial profits.

 5G cellular communications have the potential to satisfy the requirements for this missing link.
 With data rates of up to 10 gigabits per second, 5G is up to 10 times faster than its predecessor, and also provides latency as low as 1 millisecond.
 These significant upgrades make it ideal for bandwidth-hungry and safety-critical applications such as drone delivery.

 5G is also the most power-efficient form of cellular communications to date, meaning that even smaller drone platforms will be able to take advantage of cellular data links.

-Armed with this state-of-the-art connectivity and the ability to fly and operate almost anywhere, drones could unlock a wide variety of commercial and industrial delivery applications.
+Armed with this state-of-the-art connectivity and UAV communication system, the ability to fly and operate almost anywhere, drones could unlock a wide variety of commercial and industrial delivery applications.
 These are not just limited to groceries and household goods, but could also include:

 • Blood, organs and medical supplies